How to Achieve Client Delight [With Examples]

 - How can you make their experiences with your company such as boring end of month reports more enjoyable?

 Celebrate your customers successes as much as you celebrate your own

 If you see something exciting happened within their company on LinkedIn, share it!
 Did your customer recently have a workiversary?
 Celebrate it!
 Sending them a small "Congratulations!" by way of a Starbucks gift card or even a quick note can go a long way in creating an emotional connection that shows them you care about their successes.

 Don't just create events, create experiences

-You know what people do in 2020 when they're at an event or won something unexpected?
+You know what people do these days when they're at an event or won something unexpected?
 They publish that experience on social media.
 By providing experiences that are centered around the client, not your company, you provide opportunities for your customer culture to be shared.

 HubSpot's annual INBOUND conference, for example, was an event BUILT for loyal HubSpot users to do the social media advertising for them.
 HubSpot achieved this by creating fun and engaging photo opportunities around every corner, not to mention the awesome freebies they were giving away when someone posted a photo from INBOUND with the #Inbound19 hashtag.
 This not only made for a great experience for HubSpot's customers, but it also delighted them by getting free swag AND got #Inbound19 trending #2 on Twitter (the event took place over Beyonce's birthday and it seems not even HubSpot can dethrone Queen Bey).